-- B Animal reproduction studies fail to demonstrate a risk to the fetus and adequate and well-controlled studies of pregnant women have not been conducted; - C Safety in human pregnancy has not been determined, animal studies are either positive for fetal risk or have not been conducted, and the drug should not be used unless the potential benefit outweighs the potential risk to the fetus. - D Positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experiences, but the potential benefits from the use of the drug in pregnant women may be acceptable despite its potential risks; - X Studies in animals or reports of adverse reactions have indicated that the risk associated with the use of the drug for pregnant women clearly outweighs any possible benefit.
+B Animal reproduction studies fail to demonstrate a risk to the fetus and adequate and well-controlled studies of pregnant women have not been conducted:

+C Safety in human pregnancy has not been determined, animal studies are either positive for fetal risk or have not been conducted, and the drug should not be used unless the potential benefit outweighs the potential risk to the fetus.
-Combination Antiretroviral Therapy and Pregnancy Outcome

-There are limited data concerning combination antiretroviral therapy in pregnancy.
-A retrospective Swiss report evaluated the pregnancy outcome in 37 HIV-infected pregnant women treated with combination therapy; all received two reverse transcriptase inhibitors and 16 received one or two protease inhibitors (20).
-Almost 80 percent of women developed one or more typical adverse effects of the drugs such as anemia, nausea/vomiting, aminotransferase elevation, or hyperglycemia.
-A possible association of combination antiretroviral therapy with pre-term births was noted, as 10 of 30 babies were born prematurely.
-The pre-term birth rate did not differ between women receiving combination therapy with or without protease inhibitors.
-The contribution of maternal HIV disease stage and other covariates that might be associated with a risk for prematurity were not assessed.
-Furthermore, some studies have shown elevated preterm birth rates in HIV-infected women who have not received any antiretroviral therapy (21-23).
+D Positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experiences, but the potential benefits from the use of the drug in pregnant women may be acceptable despite its potential risks;

+X Studies in animals or reports of adverse reactions have indicated that the risk associated with the use of the drug for pregnant women clearly outweighs any possible benefit.

+pre-term birth rates in HIV-infected women who have not received any antiretroviral therapy (21-23).
 To evaluate the baseline rates of adverse pregnancy outcome and risk factors for such outcomes in HIV-infected pregnant women, a meta-analysis of multiple PACTG perinatal trials and cohort studies is in progress.
 Preliminary analyses do not indicate an elevated risk of pre-term delivery among infants born to women receiving combination antiretroviral therapy with or without protease inhibitors compared to those receiving single drug or no antiretroviral therapy.
-Until more information is known, it is recommended that HIV-infected pregnant women who are receiving combination therapy for treatment of their HIV infection should continue their providerrecommended regimen.
+Until more information is known, it is recommended that HIV-infected pregnant women who are receiving combination therapy for treatment of their HIV infection should continue their provider-recommended regimen.
 They should receive careful, regular monitoring for pregnancy complications and for potential toxicities.